 Department: Atmospheric, Oceanic and Earth Sciences (AOES)

-The George Mason University Department of Atmospheric, Oceanic, and Earth Sciences—within the College of Science—invites applications for a full-time, tenure-track Assistant Professor position in sedimentology/sedimentary processes beginning August 2017.
+The George Mason University, Department of Atmospheric, Oceanic, and Earth Sciences in the College of Science invites applications for a full-time, Tenure-Track Assistant Professor position beginning in August 2019.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 Salary: Commensurate with education and experience.